dreadl0ck/feierabend/README.md

 in your terminal, it will prompt you for the total amount of time you worked on each project and you are free to go!

+To assist with the project configuration, the commandline tool can list all users, projects and customers to the terminal.

 ## Help

     $ feierabend -h